 Anne Marie Shea: Our General Manager is Anne Marie Shea, who has been manager at the Maple Corner Store for several years.
 She has lived in Maple Corner and worked at the store for nine years.
-She lives with her 11 year old son about a two minute walk from the store.
+She lives with her 12 year old son about a two minute walk from the store.
 Anne Marie is an active community member, serving on the Maple Corner Community Center board of directors since 2015.
 She has spent the last nine years learning about her fellow community members and how to run a general store.
-She is now excited to have those community members be more involved in the ability of the store to better serve their needs.
+In her free time she enjoys baking gluten free treats.

 BOARD OF DIRECTORS: